Staines Down Drains

-Staines Down Drains is a co-produced children's television series created by Jim Mora.
+Staines Down Drains is a co-produced children's television series created by Jim Mora and Brent Chambers.
 The series was premiered on the Seven Network in October 2006 and broadcast in New Zealand on TV2 beginning on 28 February 2007.
-A second series of 13 episodes was announced in 2009-each 11-minutes long-but these episodes were never produced.
+A second series of 13 episodes was announced in 2009, but was never produced.

 Synopsis

 The series follows siblings Stanley and Mary-Jane Staines as they travel through a portal down their sink in the basement to Drainland.
-There they assist Vegety Bill a strong carrot looking figure, Blobert a purple blob, and Herk a furball, in defeating Dr. Drain.
+There they assist Vegety Bill (a strong mutant carrot), Blobert (a purple blob) and Herk (a brown hairball) in defeating Dr. Drain.
 Stanley is germaphobic while Mary-Jane is brave.
 Their mother Betty is always getting a new job which usually causes the complication in the episodes.
 Their arch enemy Gretel is always trying to embarrass the Staines.

 Production

-The series is distributed by Studio 100.
-It is animated by Flux Animation with assistance from Studio 100.
-The series is associated with Yoram Gross.
-As with many other titles from the company, they lend the voice who usually plays the main male characters, Keith Scott.
-Series one first broadcast in November 2006 with a second series announced in late 2009.
-This second season was later cancelled before being completed for unknown reasons.
+The series was created by Jim Mora at Hothouse Production and Brent Chambers at Flux Animation for Traction Inc., and produced in traditional animation by Flying Bark Productions and Flux, with assistance from distributor Studio 100.
+Voices were provided by Sarah Aubrey, Keith Scott, Drew Forsythe, Jane U'Brien, and Rachel King.
+The music was composed by Michael Lira; the theme song won an APRA-AGSC Screen Music Award for Best Television Theme, while Lira's score for the episode "Pipe Dreams" was nominated for the award for Best Music for Children's Television.

+The first season was broadcast in November 2006, with each episode running for 24 minutes.
+The series was bought by foreign markets and sold internationally.
+A New Zealand dub was also produced, with the Staines family's voices redubbed with Tara Maher, Michèle A'Court and Jackie Clarke.
+A second season was announced in late 2009, with each episode running for 11 minutes.
+This season was to be animated in Adobe Flash.
+The voice cast for this season included Maher, A'Court, Clarke, Richard Simpson, David Weatherley, and Frank Whitten.
+The second season was slated for completion at the end of 2010, but was later cancelled for unknown reasons.
+Only one episode from the season, "Fool's Gold", survives online.